Informo/slides-lightning-talks/slides.md

 - Privacy invasive
 - Either costly or hard to set-up

+Note: VPN uses a specific protocol that can be detected (and generally specific ports)

 ## Solution: Tor

 - Tor traffic is easily detected

 Note: Tor uses a specific protocol that can be detected

+## Solution: proxy / mirror

+- Users rely on foreign entities to set them up
+- They can be blocked too

 ------------------------------------------------------------